Key Takeaways

 Continuing to send emails that get low engagement or high complaints will only dig you deeper into a hole.
 A poor reputation can tarnish your brand's credibility, making it harder to connect with your audience even after you've tried to fix the issues.
 It’s a cycle that can be difficult to break, which is why proactively managing your reputation is so important.

 Another common myth is that unsubscribes are the worst thing that can happen.
 In reality, an unsubscribe is helpful feedback.
 It’s a clear signal that someone isn't interested, allowing you to clean your list and focus on an engaged audience.
 A spam complaint is far more damaging.
-Understanding these common email deliverability myths is the first step toward building a healthier, more effective email strategy.
+Understanding these

-How to Check Your Email Reputation
+How to Perform a Domain Email Reputation Check

 Understanding what goes into this score is the first step to managing it.
 Your reputation is tied to your sending domain, your IP address, the content you send, and the technical signals you have in place.
 By looking at each of these pieces, you can get a clear picture of how mailbox providers see you and identify exactly where you need to make improvements.
 Let’s break down the key areas to investigate.